AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.1/ex4.md

 ---
-title: Foundation - Real-time Customer Profile - Create a segment - UI
+title: Foundation - Real-time Customer Profile - Create an audience - UI
-description: Foundation - Real-time Customer Profile - Create a segment - UI
+description: Foundation - Real-time Customer Profile - Create an audience - UI
 kt: 5342
 doc-type: tutorial
 ---
-# 2.1.4 Create a segment - UI
+# 2.1.4 Create an audience - UI

-In this exercise, you'll create a segment by making use of Adobe Experience Platform's Segment Builder.
+In this exercise, you'll create an audience by making use of Adobe Experience Platform's Audience Builder.

 Go to [Adobe Experience Platform](https://experience.adobe.com/platform).
 After logging in, you'll land on the homepage of Adobe Experience Platform.